benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/mkdocs-extensions.md

-# Test Page
+# Making Your TechDocs More Appealing

 Other MKdocs extensions that work in TAP and TDP.
 Taken and tested from the reference documentation [here](https://squidfunk.github.io/mkdocs-material/reference/).

+## Quotes

+!!! quote "This is a quote"
+    You don't have to add a title to an admonition, they're optional.

 ## Callouts (Admonitions)

-!!! warning "This is a regular callout"
 There are lots of types to choose from.
 See [here](https://squidfunk.github.io/mkdocs-material/reference/admonitions/).

+!!! info "This is a regular callout"
+    There are lots of types to choose from.
+See [here](https://squidfunk.github.io/mkdocs-material/reference/admonitions/).

+!!! warn "This is a warning"
+    This callout contains a warning.

 ???+ info "Expanded"
     This is expanded by default.